Tour ID: 10058973

 • Traverse through dense forest and mountainous terrain and look for wombats, potoroos and wallabies in Cradle Mountain National Park

 This amazing tour departs from the corner of Cimitiere and St John Streets, Launceston, with accommodation pickups available on request at 8:30 am.
-Taking this journey in a modern comfortable coach with our friendly driver and fellow intrepid travellers, you head towards the spectacular Cradle Mountain National Park.
+Receive fresh fruit and a bottle of water on boarding your coach to help sustain you on your journey.
+Our modern comfortable coach and friendly driver take you and your fellow travellers towards the spectacular Cradle Mountain National Park.
 You will visit the rural farming town of Deloraine to enjoy the country feel and culture.
 With its perfect location, it serves as a starting point to explore the area of Cradle Mountain, with the backdrop of the Great Western Tiers.

 While visiting this beautiful region, you will make several stops at various interesting spots.
-Ashgrove Cheese Farm is an award winning facility where you can try creamy, farm fresh bottled milk, ice-cream, cream, butter and various sumptuous cheeses.
-Take a sneak peek through the viewing window and get a behind the scenes look at how the farm produces their cheese using traditional techniques combined with modern methods.
-You will also take an interesting look at Sheffield – also known as ‘The Town of Murals’.
+You will take an interesting look at Sheffield – also known as ‘The Town of Murals’.
 The first vibrant mural was painted in December 1986 and since this time, over 60 murals that depict the areas natural beauty and rich history are painted on walls and buildings throughout this town.
 A number of artists’ studios are open to the public and these include fine art, photography, glass, pottery, woodcraft and ceramics.

-While in the valley, you will also visit Waldheim Chalet, or ‘Home in the Forest’.
+While in the valley, you will also visit Waldheim Chalet, or ‘Home in the Forest’ where you can enjoy a forest walk.
 The building of this unique facility was commenced in March 1912 by Kate and Gustav Weindorfers and it enabled the tourist of yesteryear and today to stay in comfort in this spectacular region.
 This purpose built chalet was constructed of King Billy pine, harvested from the adjacent forest.

 Corner Cimitiere and St John Streets, Launceston or hotel pickups available on request - please advise hotel name and address at time of booking should you require a hotel pick up and we advise the most convenient location in your confirmation email.